nodejs/i18n/content/v8.x/en-US/doc/api/http2.md

 the [Compatibility API][] is.

 The `http2` Core API is much more symmetric between client and server than the `http` API.
-For instance, most events, like `error` and `socketError`, can be emitted either by client-side code or server-side code.
+For instance, most events, like `error`, `connect` and `stream`, can be emitted either by client-side code or server-side code.

 ### Server-side example

-The following illustrates a simple, plain-text HTTP/2 server using the Core API:
+The following illustrates a simple HTTP/2 server using the Core API.
+Since there are no browsers known that support [unencrypted HTTP/2][HTTP/2 Unencrypted], the use of [`http2.createSecureServer()`][] is necessary when communicating with browser clients.

 ```js
 const http2 = require('http2');